DeyanTucev/DeyanTucev/README.md

 - 👋 Hi, I’m @DeyanTucev
-- 👀 I’m interested in woman
 - 🌱 I’m currently learning Programation
 - 💞️ I’m looking to collaborate on fun projects
-- 📫 How to reach me : talk to me
+- 📫 How to reach me : talk to me or dm me on discord : skytales_
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm silly and stupid and kinda shy
+- ⚡ Fun fact: I do not know how i got this far

 <!---
 DeyanTucev/DeyanTucev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.